PowerBurger/IES-Simulator/README.md

 4. BUT WAIT!
 You're not done.
 When it's been commited, you need to press the "Push to origin" button in the top right corner!
 5. Once that's done uploading, you're done!
 We can now download your changes!

-MERGING
-If you worked at the same time as someone else, we will have two separate versions of the game.
-That's not what we want ಠ╭╮ಠ So yeah.
-We need to merge them!
-Normally this is pretty easy.
-It should merge automaticly when you download and have local changes.
-BUUUT!
-There is a problem.
-If you have changed the same scene (which often happens) it won't be able to merge.
-There is a solution, but it's quite tricky.
-I have it set up on my computer, but this is what you need to do:
-1. Find options.gitconfig.
-It's in the repository folder.
-2. Open the file in notepad.
-There will be <brackets> and inside those, write the path to your unity merge tool.
-First, find the folder where you installed unity.
-Then, go to Editor > Data > Tools.
-There, you should find UnityYAMLMerge.exe.
-You need to paste the path to that file in the brackets!
-Example: <C:\Program Files(x86)\Unity\Editor\Data\Tools\UnityYAMLMerge.exe>

 AAAAAAND THAT SHOULD DO IT!
 If you get any errors, I have some common ones below.
 Otherwise feel free to contact us
 \ (•◡•) /